abhith/abhith.net/src/pages/blog/best-visual-studio-code-extensions.md

 [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) launch a development local Server with live reload feature for static & dynamic pages
 ![Live Server](https://github.com/ritwickdey/vscode-live-server/raw/master/images/Screenshot/vscode-live-server-animated-demo.gif)

+### Markdown All in One

+[Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) is All you need to write Markdown (keyboard shortcuts, table of contents, auto preview and more)

 ### npm Intellisense